ozontech/testo/docs/tutorial.md

   does affect `-run` patterns - see
   [how to run specific tests](./how-to.md#how-to-run-and-skip-specific-tests).

-So far Testo gave us nothing new.
-Its value starts with plugins.
+So far Testo has given us nothing new.
+Plugins are where it gets interesting.

 ## Plugins